windycom/git-deploy/README.md

 ```

 The first one found is used (in the order above).
 This gives `.local`-files precedence,
-and since they are gitignored, they will override default files.
+and since they are gitignored, they can be used to override included configurations.

 So in the case above, one of the following files must exist:
-`development.local.js`, `development.local.json` etc.
+`development.local.js`, `development.local.conf.js`, `development.js`, `development.conf.js`.

 ## Configuration